se-edu/addressbook-level4/docs/DeveloperGuide.md

 **Using Gradle**:
 * See [UsingGradle.md](UsingGradle.md) for how to run tests using Gradle.

 Tests can be found in the `./src/test/java` folder.
-We have three types<sup>[[1](#footnote1)]</sup> of tests.

-1. **Large Tests** - These are _System Tests_ test the entire App by simulating user actions on the GUI.
+1. **GUI Tests** - These are _System Tests_ that test the entire App by simulating user actions on the GUI.
    These are in the `guitests` package.

-2. **Medium Tests** - These target higher-level code (i.e. code that depend on other code). e.g. `seedu.address.logic.LogicManagerTest`
-   For simplicity, we assume the dependent code is working correctly (as such, these tests are a mix between _Unit Tests_ and _Integration Tests_) A better alternative is to use _Dependency Injection_ and/or _Mocks/Stubs_ to isolate from dependent code.

-3. **Small Tests** - These are the _Unit Tests_ targeting the lowest level methods/classes. <br>
+2. **Non-GUI Tests** - These are tests not involving the GUI.
+They include,
+   1. _Unit tests_ targeting the lowest level methods/classes. <br>
+      e.g. `seedu.address.commons.UrlUtilTest`
+   2. _Integration tests_ that are checking the integration of multiple code units (those code units are assumed to be working).<br>
+      e.g. `seedu.address.storage.StorageManagerTest`
+   3. Hybrids of unit and integration tests.
+These test are checking multiple code units as well as how the are connected together.<br>
-   e.g. `seedu.address.commons.UrlUtilTest`<br>
+      e.g. `seedu.address.logic.LogicManagerTest`
-   Tests that target higher level code (i.e. code that depend on other code) are not pure unit tests because we don't use mocking/stubbing to isolate the SUT.
-Such tests are recognized under the 'Medium Tests' category above.

 **Headless GUI Testing** :
 Thanks to the ([TestFX](https://github.com/TestFX/TestFX)) library we use,